mnot/I-D/draft-nottingham-archive-embargo.md

 embargo-allow = *WS "embargo-allow" *WS ":" *WS
                 (path-pattern / empty-pattern) EOL
 ~~~
+{: #f-abnf-allow title="ABNF for Embargo-Allow line"}

 # Examples

-The following illustrates use of a group that allows the specified crawler to access content under the /news path, so long as it embargos publication of that content for a calendar quarter.
+The following illustrates use of a group that allows the specified crawler to access content under the `/news` path, so long as it embargoes publication of that content for a calendar quarter.

-This requires knowledge that the specified crawler supports this specification.
+This depends on knowing that the specified crawler supports this specification.

 ~~~
 User-Agent: ExampleBot
 Archive-Embargo: q
-allow: /news
+Allow: /news
 ~~~

-The example below illustrates a group that allows any crawler that supports and honours this specification to crawl resources under the /news path, so long as they embargo that content for one month.
+The example below illustrates a group that allows any crawler that supports and honours this specification to crawl resources under the `/news` path, so long as they embargo that content for one month.

 ~~~
 User-Agent: *
 Archive-Embargo: m
 Embargo-Allow: /news
-disallow: /
+Disallow: /
 ~~~